 - Outside supervision starts at 8:30 am.
 Students should not come to school before this point.
-If parents need to drop off students prior to 8:30, please inquire about our before school program. - Breakfast will be served from 8:20 to 8:40.
-Parents are asked not to come into the cafeteria.
-Students who will be eating breakfast will enter through the doors on the north of the school. - Line-up locations will be assigned and marked for each teacher / grade level.
-Please support each student keeping their personal space while lined up. - Students will stow their belongings and clean their hands upon entering the school.
+If parents need to drop off students prior to 8:30, please inquire about our before-school program. - Breakfast will be served from 8:20 to 8:40.
+Parents are asked not to come into the cafeteria unless they come through the main office.
+Students who will be eating breakfast will enter through the doors to the north of the school. - Line-up locations will be assigned and marked for each teacher/grade level for where each grade level will enter the school.
+Please support each student in keeping their personal space while lined up.
+Parents are only able to come in through the front doors of the school. - Students will stow their belongings and clean their hands upon entering the school.